fabianseebacher/qc-hela-ana/README.md

 # qc-hela-ana
 Quality control pipeline for MS-based proteomics.
 Automatically analyzes Hela samples with MaxQuant and extracts relevant parameters.
 A powershell script is listening for copying of new raw files that conatain a certain substring (e.g. *QC_HELA*) to a network folder.
-For real-time backup of raw files, we use SyncBackPro to copy them to the network location as soon as the MS run is finished.
-In order to analyze the raw files only after successful backup, we actually use the final renaming of the temporary file as a trigger rather than the copying event itself.
+For real-time backup of raw files, we use SyncBackPro to copy them to a network location as soon as the MS run is finished.
+In order to analyze the raw files only after successful backup, the script uses the final renaming event of the temporary file as a trigger rather than the copying event itself.

 ## Setup instructions
-1. Clone this repo to your local machine.
+1. Clone this repo to your local analysis machine.
 2. Setup a Python installation that includes numpy and pandas (e.g. via Anaconda) and add it to your PATH variable.
 3. Download MaxQuant version of your choice and place the "MaxQuant" folder inside the "MQ_automated".
 We use version 1.6.10.43, as we have been using this version for manual analysis before and wanted to keep the continuity.
 Older MQ versions can be found here: https://drive.google.com/drive/folders/1Ja9iaCQ6mM66VQEeaS36hqq77bnsmxQF
 5. Edit the fastFilePath variable in "mqpar.xml" to point to your fasta file.
 Edit the basepath variable in the "copy_and_run_mq.ps1" to point to the top folder of the repo on your machine.
 In the same file, set the $watcher.Path to the path on your network drive, where the Hela raw files are backed up.